Click here to book your visit with Dr Andreadis

 What is barrier contraception?

 Barrier contraceptive methods work by preventing sperm from entering the uterus and therefore fertilising an egg.
-They are removable, and are often a good alternative for women that are not able to use hormonal contraceptive methods.
-Some products are disposable (such as male and female condoms which are discarded after one use), while some are reusable (such as diaphragms, cervical caps and contraceptive sponges).
+They are removable, and are often a good alternative for people that are not able to use hormonal contraceptive methods.
+Some products are disposable (such as condoms, dams, gloves etc which are discarded after one use), while some are reusable (such as diaphragms, cervical caps and contraceptive sponges).

 Diaphragms, for example, need to be fitted and are discarded after 1-2 years.
 They should be refitted after pregnancy, dramatic weight gain or loss or pelvic surgery.
 Additionally, some barrier methods such as lamb skin condoms and spermicides do not protect from sexually transmitted infections (STIs).
 Occasionally, barrier products may cause irritation to some patients which may require the attention of a doctor.
 Therefore, it is important that patients understand the risks and challenges associated with each contraceptive method.